When it comes to geodes, there are many beautiful geode types you can get access to.

 Click play on the video below to see a range of beautiful geode types.

-Some of the most impressive geodes are kept in science museums, mineral shows, or in rock shops and art galleries.
+Some of the most impressive geodes are kept in science museums, mineral shows, or rock shops and art galleries.

 These are truly the most impressive geodes you will find anywhere in the world.